BBC Kids (Canadian TV channel): Closure

 On October 2, 2018, a joint statement from Knowledge Network and the BBC announced the channel would close at 23:59pm on December 31, 2018.
 Although no explanation was originally given for the closure, then-Knowledge chief Rudy Buttignol subsequently cited the end of the CRTC's traditional protection of small and independent networks to allow for broader discretionary services without any programming restrictions.
 Knowledge continues to carry programming from the BBC, and CBBC/CBeebies programming as a part of Knowledge Kids, including programming from BBC Kids merged onto the Knowledge schedule.
 On January 10, 2019, the CRTC terminated BBC Kids' channel licence at the request of Knowledge.

 Programming

 Most programming on the channel is taken from the BBC archives, alongside programmes from other UK broadcasters.
 Despite the channel's name, BBC Kids also aired programmes aimed towards teenagers and young adults.
-To fulfill Canadian content guidelines, BBC Kids also aired programming that was produced in the country.
+To fulfill Canadian content guidelines, BBC Kids also aired programming that was produced in the country, which, after the Knowledge Network purchase, was mainly programming that already aired on their Knowledge Kids strand.